Cloud Atlas (novel): Letters from Zedelghem (Part 2)

-Frobisher continues assisting Ayrs while composing his Cloud Atlas Sextet.
+Frobisher continues assisting Ayrs while composing his Cloud Atlas Sextet, a written for overlapping soloists, to be played on six different instruments.
 He falls for Eva, believing she shares his feelings, despite his affair with her mother.
 Jocasta, suspicious, threatens him.
 Ayrs increasingly plagiarizes Frobisher's work and threatens to accuse him of raping Jocasta if he resists.
 Despondent, Frobisher flees and rents a hotel room to finish his sextet and dreams of reuniting with Eva, only to learn of her engagement to a Swiss man.
 Ill and disillusioned, he decides to take his own life.
 Before shooting himself in a bathtub, he completes his sextet and writes one final letter to Sixsmith with the sextet and The Pacific Journal of Adam Ewing enclosed.

 The Pacific Journal of Adam Ewing (Part 2)

-The ship makes port at Raiatea, where he observes missionaries oppressing the indigenous peoples.
+The ship makes port at Raiatea, where Ewing observes missionaries oppressing the indigenous peoples.
 On the ship, Ewing falls further ill and realizes that Dr. Goose is poisoning him to steal his possessions.
 Autua saves Ewing by making him swallow salt water, an emetic, to expel the poison administered to him by Goose.
 Acknowledging that he owes Autua his life, Ewing resolves to join the abolitionist movement.